bdDavin/QuizIt/README.md

 # QuizIt
 A quiz game for IOS.
 QuizIt The Quiz Maker

-An app where you can create quiz games and other can join an play all in realtime
+An app where you can create quiz games and others can join and play all in realtime

 To use the app you need to setup your own FireStore database